 When we first got to Portland we were wandering around downtown looking for Chinatown.
-We were in the mood for some authentic asian cuisine after the culinary desert that is County 7 back in ol’Montucky and what better place to go than Chinatown, right?
+We were in the mood for some authentic oriental cuisine after the culinary desert that is County 7 back in ol’Montucky and what better place to go than Chinatown, right?
 While standing on a corner and debating, map in hand, a couple of very nice women stopped and asked if they could help.

 This is typical Portland.
 Time and again folks have stopped and offered assistance.
 Having lived here for a while, we find we now do the same.
 On this day one woman explained that Portland’s Chinatown had fallen on hard times and we had no business wandering through that area.
 After asking what kind of food we like, she recommended that we try out Andina, a Peruvian restaurant.
 We did, it was definitely not Chinese, but it was wonderful.

 What this taught us, though, was that without the help of locals, it’s kind of difficult to know where to start in Portland.